-- (1) Disorderly houses.
-All disorderly houses, bawdy houses, houses of ill fame, gambling houses and building or structures kept or resorted to for the purpose of prostitution, promiscuous sexual intercourse or gambling. - (2) Gambling devices.
+(1) Disorderly houses.
+All disorderly houses, bawdy houses, houses of ill fame, gambling houses and building or structures kept or resorted to for the purpose of prostitution, promiscuous sexual intercourse or gambling.

+- (2) Gambling devices.
 All gambling devices and slot machines. - (3) Unlicensed sale of liquor and beer.
-All places where intoxicating liquor or fermented malt beverages are sold, possessed, stored, brewed, bottled,

-- (4) Continuous violation of town ordinances.
-Any place or premises within the town where town ordinances or state laws relating to public health, safety, peace, morals or welfare are openly, continuously, repeatedly and intentionally violated. - (5) Illegal drinking.
+All places where intoxicating liquor or fermented malt beverages are sold, possessed, stored, brewed, bottled, manufactured or rectified without a permit or license as provided for by the ordinances of the village. - (4) Continuous violation of village ordinances.
+Any place or premises within the village where village ordinances or state laws relating to public health, safety, peace, morals or welfare are openly, continuously, repeatedly and intentionally violated. - (5) Illegal drinking.
 Any place or premises resorted to for the purpose of drinking intoxicating liquor or fermented malt beverages in violation of state laws.